-By Dean L. Winslow, MD, FACP, FIDSA Chief, Division of AIDS Medicine, Santa Clara Valley Medical Center; Clinical Professor of Medicine, Stanford University School of Medicine Dr. Winslow is a consultant for Bayer Diagnostics, and is on the speaker's bureau for GlaxoSmithKline and Pfizer.
-This article originally appeared in the December 2007 issue of Infectious Disease Alert.
-It was edited by Stan Deresinski, MD, and peer reviewed by Connie Price, MD.
+By Dean L. Winslow, MD, FACP, FIDSA, Chief, Division of AIDS Medicine, Santa Clara Valley Medical Center; Clinical Professor of Medicine, Stanford University School of Medicine, is Associate Editor for Infectious Disease Alert.

 Synopsis: Two hundred eighty-eight patients hospitalized with severe community-acquired pneumonia (CAP) were followed for 28 days in a prospective multicenter study.
 At day 7, 25% of patients had resolution of CXR abnormalities and 56% had improvement.
 At day 28, 53% of patients had resolution of CXR abnormalities and 78% had clinical cure.
 By multivariate analysis, delayed resolution of CXR abnormalities by day 7 was associated with multilobar disease, dullness to percussion by physical exam, elevated CRP (> 200 mg/L), and tachypnea (respiratory rate > 25/min.) on admission.

-Source: Bruns AH, et al. Patterns of resolution of chest radiograph abnormalities in adults hospitalized with severe community-acquired pneumonia.
+Source: Bruns AHW, et al. Patterns of resolution of chest radiograph abnormalities in adults hospitalized with severe community acquired pneumonia.
 Clin Infect Dis.
 2007;45:983-991.

-This interesting study from the netherlands prospectively evaluated 288 consecutive patients with severe CAP (ATS pneumonia severity index > 90) admitted to the hospital, on which clinical data and CXR's were available at admission, day 7, and day 28.
-Mean age of patients was 69.7 years, and 53.5% had comorbid conditions, including CHF, underlying neoplasm, cerebrovascular diseases, and renal disease.
+This interesting study from the Netherlands prospectively evaluated 288 consecutive patients with severe CAP (ATS pneumonia severity index > 90) admitted to the hospital on which clinical data and CXR's were available at admission, day 7, and day 28.
+Mean age of patients was 69.7 years and 53.5% had comorbid conditions, including CHF, underlying neoplasm, cerebrovascular diseases, and renal disease.
 Of these patients, 21.5% had microbiologically-documented infection with pneumococcus, 9.7% had infection with an atypical pathogen, 51.4% had pneumonia of unknown etiology, 3.8% had infection with multiple pathogens, and 17.4% had infection with other pathogens, including gram-negative enteric organisms, or Pseudomonas, S. aureus, H. influenzae, or M. catarrhalis.
-Twenty (6.9%) patients died.
+20 (6.9%) of the patients died.